 More Thoughts On Honesty: Why Honesty Is Not The Best Policy

 Well, okay, honesty IS the best policy.
-But only for the reasons I state above – the reasons of living life as it is meant to be lived (as if we are okay with everything that happens to us – and, y’know, this way of being in the world is not as impossible as you think it might be (find out for yourself?) ).
+But only for the reasons I state above – the reasons of living life as it is meant to be lived (as if we are okay with everything that happens to us – and, y’know, this way of being in the world is not as impossible as you think it might be).

 For everyone else, though, honesty is NOT the best policy for this very simple reasson: